Ecwid/ecwid-api-docs/includes/_overview.md

 The documentation below describes various ways to interact with the Ecwid store by using the API.

 <aside class="note">
-To access the Ecwid API Platform features, make sure you have a registered application and a test Ecwid store. <a href="/begin-development">Learn more</a>
+To access the Ecwid API Platform features, make sure you have a registered application and a test Ecwid store on a paid plan. <a href="/begin-development">Learn more</a>
 </aside>

 In each section you can find a detailed description, as well as code examples for managing store data that will help you create your own application.